 You can do this by email, postcard, or simply by asking them verbally to review their experience with you.

-There’s also some paid tools that you can take advantage of.
+There are also some paid tools that you can take advantage of.

 - Organize your customer reviews.